-Dana Dobbie came to Loyola with head coach Jen Adams in 2009 and will enter her fifth season as an assistant coach in 2013.
+Dana Dobbie came to Loyola with head coach Jen Adams in 2009 and will enter her eighth season as an assistant coach in 2016.
 A two-time All-American and Tewaaraton Trophy finalist, Dobbie concluded her playing career as the NCAA's all-time leader in draw controls in 2008.

 Since graduating, Dobbie has translated her passion for the sport as a player into her coaching style.
 Mentoring Loyola's midfielders, Dobbie has helped Adams incorporate a style of play that places the Greyhounds among the nation's best.
 In each of the last four years, Dobbie has helped the Greyhounds lead the nation in caused turnovers and/or caused turnovers per game.
 Loyola is also the only program in the NCAA to have at least 200 caused turnovers in each of the last four seasons.

 In 2012, she turned Joanna Dalton into one of the top players on the draw control in the BIG EAST.
 Not taking the draws before the season, Dalton stepped in and under Dobbie's guidance, finished the season ranked fourth in the league, winning 3.29 per game.

 Dobbie also turned Taryn VanThof into one of the top midfielders in the NCAA.
 VanThof, the program's seventh three-time IWLCA All-American, concluded her career with Loyola's single game (15), season (122) and career (318) records for draw controls.